bosagora/agora/README.md

 - `agora.consensus`: Implements Agora's consensus protocol, can be used as a standalone library;
 - `agora.crypto`: Contains cryptographic utilities, such as the key type;
 - `agora.flash`: Implementation of the Flash layer;
-- `agora.network`: Manage a node's view of the network;
+- `agora.network`: Manages a node's view of the network;
 - `agora.node`: Implementation of the two main types of nodes (Full node and Validator) and related modules;
 - `agora.script`: Implementation of the script engine;
 - `agora.stats`: Holds helper modules for statistics exported by Agora and other tools;